onep/juan-pablo-villegas/content/artwork/presencia.md

 type = ""

 +++
-Presencia is a project in which I explore the body as an object and its formal transformations in time and space.
+_Presencia_ is a project based on the connections between matter-energy and object-context.
+Addressing the body as a mutable being constructed by material and immaterial relationships, I made a video and a performance in collaboration with the dancer Stephanie Janaina, showing the symbiotic exchange that occurs between the being and its environment.
+While the body modifies it’s form the territory is reconstructed, and vice versa.

 <img class="full" src="/uploads/2018/10/17/presencia1.jpg" alt="Antiguo Logo del MAM">